Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/02-genomics-with-R-&-bioconductor-II.md

 barplot(round(prop.table(table(coding$LOCATION)), digits = 2))
 ```

 It would also be nice to have the gene symbols included in the TxDb object.
-We can do this using the `select()` method as we did previously.
-This allows us to easily search for genes of interest, by their transcript ID, gene ID, or gene symbol.
+We can add gene symbols in the same way we did using above using annotation data downloaded from Biomart.
+For these data, we need annotation release 101, which has been provided for you in the `Day-3/data/` directory.
 ```r
 #
 anno <- read.table("data/GRCh38.p12_ensembl-101.txt", sep="\t", header=TRUE, stringsAsFactors = F)